Upstreet has been selling pickleball paddles online since 2016 and sells one of the best selling graphite paddles on Amazon.

 The grip size on the Upstreet is 4.5 inches which is good for larger, taller players.
 It may be a bit large for shorter players with smaller hand grip.

-Wood paddle are very affordable so they can be a decent option for complete beginners, camps, YMCAs, schools and other people that are buying a large quantity of paddles on a limited budget.
+Wood paddles are very affordable so they can be a decent option for complete beginners, camps, YMCAs, schools, and other people that are buying a large number of paddles on a limited budget.

 Here is a quick but very cool intro video showing off Upstreet pickleball paddles in play, I love the quality of this video and the cool overhead effects of footage taken from a drone!

-Are you new to the sport and confused by all the slang terms and lingo you hear on the court.
-Click here for a complete list of pickleball terms and defintions.
+Are you new to the sport and confused by all the slang terms and lingo you hear on the court?